Shawn-Nichol/AndroidKotlinGuide/Test/07)Mockito.md

+# Key Points
+- With JUnit you can do stat verification also called black-box testing
+- With Mockito you can pefrom behaiovr verification or white-box testing.
+- Using a mock of a class will let you stub methods simulate a particular situation in a test.
+It'll also verify if one or more methods were called on that mock.
+- Using a spy is similar to using a mock, but on real instances.
+You'll be able to stub a method and verify if a method was called just like a mock, but also be able to call the real methods of the instance
+- Remember: Red Green Refactor.

 # Mockito
 - Step one: Configure what you're are going to test
 - Step two: Execute the method that you want to test